farz1995/substrate_kinase_prediction/README.md

 ---

 ## **📊 Prediction Tutorial**
 The kinase-substrate interaction model has been integrated into the general model of kinase-phosphorylation to account for interactions between substrates and kinases.
-In this setup, phosphorylation site prediction is treated as an interaction task.
+In this setup, phosphorylation site prediction is treated as an interaction task:
+If a phosphorylation site exists, it indicates that the interaction between the kinase and substrate has occurred.
 To try the general model, use:

 ```python